badgerman/twigtechnology.com/_posts/2012-05-31-solved-file-marked-as-permanent.markdown

 categories: [music, software, howto]
 ---
 Google Music has this annoying problem where it will sometimes barf on your MP3 files with the error message you see above.
-And it won’t tell you what’s wrong, either.
-The internet doesn’t know, either.
+And it won't tell you what's wrong, either.
+The internet doesn't know, either.

 <!-- more -->
 So I set out to take those unprocessed files and apply any change to them I